Apprentice To Master: The Complete Preludes and Fugues by J.S. Bach

 This complete collection of the surviving Preludes and Fugues for Organ by Johann Sebastian Bach (1685-1750) follows Bach’s progress at developing the form from c.1703, when he was first appointed as a Church Organist aged eighteen, until he has become the supreme authority in his craft, the last dating from c.1739.

-This double album does not include other church organ works, for example, the Toccata and Fugues, etc; these are for another project.
-The CDs do not follow the order of BWV catalogue numbers, but instead are in approximate date order: from the early BWV 531 (written for the church in Arnstadt) to the last, BWV 522 (written at Leipzig).
+The album tracks do not follow the order of BWV catalogue numbers, but instead are in approximate date order: from the early BWV 533 (written for the church in Arnstadt) to the last, BWV 552 (written at Leipzig).
 This means we can follow Bach’s progression from youthful but skilled apprentice to master.

 As an organist in an early 17th century German Lutheran Church, Bach was expected to compose and play his own music, and the prelude and fugue were intended to impress and get the congregation into the right mood prior to the precentor starting the liturgy.
 Some are exuberant and playful, others contemplative and thoughtful, some profoundly moving.
 Bach had a sense of fun and offers us compositions which require demanding keyboard and pedal skills, many with incredible, original rhythms that may take the listener by surprise.

 It is likely that many more of these works have been lost and it is rare for those that survive to have an original manuscript.
-The works are performed by Richard M.S.
-Irwin on a virtual Garritan Pipe Organ, which has many features of a north German Organ of Bach’s time and includes many stops with which Bach would have been, including thunderous 32 foot bass pipes!
+The works are performed on a virtual Garritan Pipe Organ, which has many registers of a north German Organ of Bach’s time and with which Bach would have been, including thunderous 32 foot bass pipes!

 Apprentice To Master Disc 1